2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Point Of Sale and Crowdfunds

 As BTCPay Server delivers a set of standard plugins or apps, Point Of Sale and Crowdfund are the two main plugins of BTCPay Server.
-With every store and wallet, a BTCPay Server user may generate as many Point Of Sales or Crowdfunds as he sees fit.
+With every store and wallet, a BTCPay Server user may generate as many Point Of Sales or Crowdfunds as they see fit.
 Each will create a new dashboard tile showing the plugins’ performance.

 ![image](assets/en/46.webp)